Psychology in the medieval Islamic world: Abu Zayd al-Balkhi

 Abu Zayd al-Balkhi (850-934) was a Muslim psychologist and physician during the Islamic Golden Age.
 His many contributions were vital to the understanding of mental health as well as how to treat various mental illnesses.
 Al-Balkhi is famous for his work titled “Sustenance of the Body and Soul.”
 In it, he encouraged other physicians to treat the body and mind as a whole and thus take a holistic approach to medicine.
 This thinking is significant because it laid the foundation for a psychophysiological approach to healthy living in Medieval Islam.
 In al-Balkhi’s writings, he explains that the soul experiences an array of emotions such as distress, sadness, and fear when the body undergoes physical illnesses.

 The establishment of cognitive therapy is credited to al-Balkhi.
 When his patients experienced distress, he developed an approach that motivated them to think positively using healthy cognitions. al-Balkhi and other important Islamic scholars also implemented the technique of reciprocal inhibition when treating their patients.
 Furthermore, al-Balkhi also places emphasis on how environmental factors, such as housing, exercise, and nutrition, can affect a person’s mental wellbeing. al-Balkhi’s contributions also consisted of identifying the difference between psychosis and neurosis.
 He categorized neuroses into four groups: obsessions, sadness and depression, fear and anxiety, and anger and aggression.
 The analysis al-Balki made in medieval Islamic psychology is still relevant to modern psychology.

 Melancholia

-The mental health disorder melancholia was frequently analyzed during medieval Islam.
-Islamic scholars described melancholia as a state of constant sadness that people endured.
-It was proposed that high amounts of black bile in the body would result in this mental illness.
-The location of the excess black bile in the body would result in varied symptoms of this mental health condition.
-The state of sadness people experience could be categorized into three different types: sadness from trauma or stress, sadness from external factors, such as inadequate nourishment of the body, or everyday sadness.
-This classification system is similar to how present models analyze depression.
-During medieval Islam, melancholia was considered to be variations of other health issues, such as epilepsy and mania.
+The mental health disorder melancholia came under intensive study in the Islamic world of the Middle Ages.
+Islamic scholars described melancholia as a condition the principal symptom of which was a state of constant sadness, the cause of which was believed to be an excess of black bile in the body.
+The varied symptoms of melancholia were believed to derive from the particular area of the body in which the (conjectural) black bile had become concentrated.
+The resulting state of sadness experienced by sufferers was categorized into three different types: first sadness originating in trauma or stress, secondly sadness caused by external (organic/physiological) factors, such as inadequate nourishment of the body and thirdly the everyday sadness inherent in the human condition.
+This classification system is similar to the way in which present models analyze depression.
+In the medieval Islamic world, however, a diagnosis of melancholia could also encompass such varied cerebral phenomena as epilepsy and mania.